Stamp duty holiday extended

 4 minute read

 The stamp duty holiday in England & Northern Ireland means that the level at which stamp duty is charged on a residential property is being temporarily raised to £500,000.
 The stamp duty holiday (which was due to end 1st April) will be extended to the end of June in line with the easing of lockdown restrictions.
 If you are buying an additional property, then you pay stamp duty of 3% on properties worth up to £500,000 (and higher rates above this value).
 If you are a non UK resident, you will also pay a 2% surcharge from 1st April, 2021.
 See our advice guide for full details on stamp duty rates.
-There has been no announcement yet from the Scottish or Welsh governments as to their plans to extend the stamp duty holiday in effect until the 1st April, 2021.
+The Welsh government has now extended the stamp duty holiday in line with England.
+In Scotland, normal stamp duty rates apply from 1st April, 2021.

 The UK government launched this tax break as part of its “Plan for Jobs” in July 2020.
 By September, the government reported a 20% increase in property transactions, alongside a reported 33% of homeowners wanting to spend the savings on home improvements, further boosting businesses and jobs.